 WHY DO ARTS AWARD?

-This was the rst time Penlee House had been involved with Arts Award.
-Arts Award was one of the strands of the strategic funding which the gallery received as part of the ‘For Cornwall’ partnership of ve Cornish museums and galleries.
-Part of the funding was used to appoint an Arts Award Co-ordinator who made links between the local schools and the ve museums and galleries.
+This was the first time Penlee House had been involved with Arts Award.
+Arts Award was one of the strands of the strategic funding which the gallery received as part of the ‘For Cornwall’ partnership of five Cornish museums and galleries.
+Part of the funding was used to appoint an Arts Award Co-ordinator who made links between the local schools and the five museums and galleries.

 WHICH LEVEL AND WHY DID YOU CHOOSE IT?

 The project involved students from a local academy working at Bronze, Silver and Gold levels of Arts Award.
 They had already started Arts Award in their school with their Community and Music Co-ordinator, who was trained as a Bronze/Silver Arts Award adviser.